Welcome to the FM-DW 2.0-2.2 and AM Saver add-on page ! |

 FM-DW 2.0 reset:

 The FM-DW 2.0 module can be reset at any time by pressing the push-button during at least two seconds.
-It can also be cold-reset by keeping the push-button pressed while turning the radio on.

 When reset, the status LED becomes green and the setup can be performed again.

-FM-DW 2.1 test/reset mode:
+FM-DW 2.1 / 2.2 test/reset mode:

 This mode is accessible at any time by pressing the push-button during at least two seconds.

-The LED turns blue-green-off successively.
 Depending on the LED status, the following action is performed after pressing the push-button:

-Blue LED: The module scans the FM band without using the tuning capacitor, and stays tuned on each channel found with sufficient level during two seconds.
-Strong channels can cause the module to stop just below and above their frequency.
-To exit, press the push-button during up to two seconds.
+Blue LED: The module scans the FM band without using the tuning capacitor, and tunes on channels with sufficient level during two seconds.

 Green LED: Reset the module and restart the setup procedure explained above.